-The impairment ratio showed a slight decrease to 25.78% at 30 June 2016 against 27.90% as at June 2015.
-The significant amount of non-performing loan accounts had a negative impact on the Bank's impairment ratio.
-In order to continuously manage the non performing advances, the forum on non performing advances, continues to meet every quarter to monitor the asset quality of the bank and to ensure that the ratio is maintained to an acceptable level.
+The impairment ratio increased to 32.23% at 30 June 2017 from 25.78% as at June 2016.
+In order to continuously manage the non performing advances, the forum on non performing advances, continues to meet regularly to monitor the asset quality of the bank and to ensure that the ratio is maintained to an acceptable level.

-Taxation
+• Taxation

-The Bank reported a tax credit of Rs 424.09 Mn for the year ended 30 June 2016 arising from deferred tax assets of Rs 486.29 Mn as at 30 June 2016.
-No Corporate Tax, Special Levy and Corporate Social Responsibility is payable for the year ended 30 June 2016 as the bank has a tax loss as at that date.
+The Bank reported a tax charge of Rs 35.43 Mn for the year ended 30 June 2017 arising from reversal of deferred tax assets at 30 June 2017.
+The Bank had no liability towards Corporate Tax, Special Levy and Corporate Social Responsibility for the year ended 30 June 2017 due to tax loss carried forward as at that date.